PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 Initial treatment of babies with congenital hypothyroidism

-• The baby should be seen the same day or within 24 hours of the result being called through
+• The baby should be seen the same day or within 24 hours of the result being called through from the newborn screen laboratory

 • Levothyroxine should be initiated immediately after confirmatory bloods test results are available